 The act of picking, killing bacteria through a vinegar brine solution, extends the life of a vegetable for up to a month in the refrigerator if it’s covered in the brining solution.
 It’s a great technique to prolong some of your favorite vegetables when they go out of season, or to alter their tastes through the herbs, spices, and brine you use.

-For our first pickle excursion, I present the fine fennel bulb.
-Eaten raw, it has a crisp licorice taste.
-A definite palette cleanser.
+Eaten raw, fennel bulb has a crisp licorice taste — a definite palette cleanser.
 Cooked (roasted, braised), fennel bulb is mellow, sweet and almost creamy in texture.
-But pickled fennel has its own unique flavor.
-Still crunchy, less licorice-y, and exotic.
+But pickled fennel has its own unique flavor — still crunchy, but less licorice-y, and exotic thanks to the orange and clove.

 - As slaw on a pulled pork sandwich (the way I had it for the first time many years ago, and as shown in the main photo)